 Individual Host pages show problem history, event history, and related processes for each host.
-To assess health, the following performance metrics are captured for each host and presented on each Host page:
+To assess health, the following performance metrics are captured for each host and presented on each Host overview page:

 - Disk (storage health)